N0aah02/keybot/README.md

 Control keyboard and key presses!

 # Features
-## Record key presses
+## Record and play
-Record your keys.

-## Play key presses
-Play the recorded keys.
+Record your keyboard and/or your mouse.
+If you want to, you can export the record to a file to send it to your friends!
+After that, you can play the recorded keys.
+You can select the speed and even randomize the delay between the key presses.

-## Modify key presses
+## Modify keys
-Change the behaviour of your keys.
+Change the behaviour of your keys: block keys, change keys etc.

+## Autoklicker
+Use the autoklicker for gaming, spamming, or whatever you want!

+## Toggle press
+Are you a fan of "ToggleSprint", "ToggleSneak" etc. in games?
+Nice, because keybot has a feature toggle keys!